-If I uninstall my Mailmunch then my reduce DNS lookups score will increase to 80.
+If I uninstall my Mailmunch then my reduced DNS lookup score will increase to 80.

-Though I need to reinstall, as I need it.
+Though I need to reinstall it, as I need it.

-If you are running AdSense ads on your blog then there will be adsense scripts which are hosted on third party locations.
+If you are running AdSense ads on your blog then there will be Adsense scripts that are hosted on third-party locations.

 It is up to you to decide what is important for your site.
 You can omit a number of unimportant applications to reduce DNS lookups and increase your site speed.

 You should not worry much about DNS lookups (until it is too poor) as there will be external sites where it is necessary to get the resources from.
-If you want to increase the website speed then focus on the other elements as:
+If you want to increase the website speed then focus on the other elements: